Skip to Main Content

 The University of Washington has permanently removed the SAT/ACT requirement for incoming students - Britannica ImageQuest photoTrending towards less standardized tests

-The majority of higher ed institutions suspended or permanently discontinued testing requirements during the pandemic, and many schools still do not require students to submit SAT or ACT scores,” according to EAB’s Dean of Enrollment Management, Madeleine Rhyneer.
+The majority of higher education institutions suspended or permanently discontinued testing requirements during the pandemic, and as of 2022, many schools still did not require students to submit SAT or ACT scores,” according to EAB’s Dean of Enrollment Management, Madeleine Rhyneer.
 1

 Survey of 5k Gen Z Students Highlights DEI Impact of Test-Optional Admissions